 European countries like Germany, France and Austria can lay claim to some of the world’s most famous and celebrated composers of all time – Beethoven (Germany), Chopin (France), Mozart (Austria) Puccini and Vivaldi (Italy) – to name but a few.
 William Shakespeare, William Wordsworth and Jane Austen were born in the United Kingdom and ballet has its origins in the Italian Renaissance.
 We bet it’s safe to say that arts, culture and music as we know it would’ve been unrecognisable without Europe!
-These art forms were inspired by European cities, people and events and can, to this day, be heard, seen and experienced at some of the most historic and distinguished venues across Europe.
+These art forms were inspired by European cities, people and events and can, to this day, be heard, seen and experienced at some of the most historic and distinguished theatres and venues across Europe.

 Europe offers a cultural holiday experience like few other places in the world, especially in winter.
 Cafes and Christmas markets fill up with people celebrating the festive season with traditional music and you see locals flocking to museums, art galleries and theaters with special festive programming on offer.
 If you’re one of the lucky few heading out to Europe this winter, make good use of the occasion to get to know the rich culture by combining your trip with a visit to the local theater for a ballet or opera performance, or even if it’s just to see the breathtaking architecture and interiors.
 En route with Expat Explore’s winter and Christmas tours, you will find a grand variety of theater houses along the way, including the National Theater in Prague, Amsterdam’s Royal theater and the magnificent State Opera in Vienna, Austria.
 There are simply too many to list, but here are some of the most spectacular theaters on the culture route of Europe…